Saul Bass

 In 1964, he directed a short film titled The Searching Eye and shown during the 1964 New York World's Fair, coproduced with Sy Wexler.
 He later made a short documentary film called Why Man Creates, which won an Academy Award in 1968.

-In 1974, he made his only feature length film as a director, the visually splendid though little-known science fiction film Phase IV.
+In 1974, he made his only feature length film as a director, the visually splendid though little-known science fiction film Phase IV

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Saul Bass" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Saul Bass" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools